Reopening the economy doesn't mean Covid-19 is getting better. It just shifts more responsibility to you - KESQ

 So what happened?
 When states reopened to try to save the economy, the fate of this pandemic shifted from government mandates to personal responsibility.

-But many are not heeding that responsibility, instead falling into a false sense of security fueled by common misconceptions:
+But many are not heeding that responsibility, instead letting their guard down too early due to popular misconceptions:

 If the economy is open, the pandemic is getting better, right?